Lufthansa close to deal with IBM for IT infrastructure unit

 IBM, now largely a computer services supplier, said it suffered a marked slowdown in September as many customers stopped buying new services due in part to macroeconomic concerns but also the rapid pace of changing client demand for the latest technologies delivered as Internet-based services.

-Lufthansa shares rose 2.6 percent in early trading, the top gainer among German blue-chips .GDAXI, as analysts welcomed the progress in the restructuring of the division,
+Lufthansa shares rose 2.6 percent in early trading, the top gainer among German blue-chips, as analysts welcomed the progress in the restructuring of the division,

 The deal will result in a one-off pre-tax charge of 240 million euros for Lufthansa, which will not impact its operating result for 2014.
 It will allow Lufthansa to reduce its annual IT costs by around 70 million euros a year.